AlFe23/S2-AUTOMATIC-CROP-FIELD-SEGMENTATION-UNET-CANNY-WATERSHED/README.md

 # AUTOMATIC-CROP-FIELD-SEGMENTATION-USING-UNET-CANNY-WATERSHED
-Automatic software for crop field segmentation using Sentinel-2 satellite images.
-This tool leverages a UNet architecture, trained on  multitemporal Canny filter images, and watershed algorithm, to deliver high-precision segmentation.
+Automatic software for crop field segmentation using Sentinel-2 L2A images.
+This tool leverages a UNet architecture, trained on  multitemporal canny edges masks, and watershed algorithm, to deliver high-precision crop field segmentation.
 Ideal for agricultural researchers and GIS specialists seeking efficient and scalable solutions.

 ### Indice